nokia/intel-nuc-router/README.md

 It should be possible to test that the NUC is functioning as a router by connecting a computer to the USB3/Gigabit Ethernet adapter.
 The computer should have working network access through the NUC, but using private addressing from the pool 192.168.96.0/24.
 This addressing will be different from the network that the NUC is using to get Internet access (through the embedded NIC).

 At this point, only basic router functionality will be working.
-You now need to install NGINX using teh code and instructions here:
+You now need to install NGINX using the code and instructions here:

 https://bitbucket.dev.int.nokia.com/projects/TOC/repos/nginx-native/browse